Health Benefits of Cinnamon - Warm & Sweet

 Cinnamon - How to Make Cinnamon Powder at Home | Warm & Sweet

-- Wash the cinnamon sticks and break into small pieces.
+- To make cinnamon powder, first, wash the cinnamon sticks and break into small pieces.

 - Roast the pieces of cinnamon in a frying pan on low flame for 2 minutes.